IIIF/api/source/api/presentation/3.0/index.md

 The label property is defined by both and is in direct conflict:

 * `label`: The use of `label` in IIIF follows modern best practices for internationalization by allowing the language to be associated with the value using the language map construction [described above][prezi30-languages].
-The Web Annotation Data Model uses it only for [Annotation Collections][prezi30-annocoll], and mandates that it must be a string.
+The Web Annotation Data Model uses it only for [Annotation Collections][prezi30-annocoll], and mandates the format is a string.

 The following properties are defined by both, and the IIIF representation is more specific than the Web Annotation Data Model but are not in conflict, or are never used on the same resource:

-* `homepage`: In IIIF the home page of a resource must be represented as a JSON object, whereas in the Web Annotation Data Model it may also be a string.
+* `homepage`: In IIIF the home page of a resource is represented as a JSON object, whereas in the Web Annotation Data Model it can also be a string.
-* `type`: In IIIF the type must be singular, whereas in the Web Annotation Data Model there may be more than one type.
+* `type`: In IIIF the type is singular, whereas in the Web Annotation Data Model there can be more than one type.
-* `format`: In IIIF the format of a resource must also be singular, whereas in the Web Annotation Data Model there may be more than one format.
+* `format`: In IIIF the format of a resource is also singular, whereas in the Web Annotation Data Model there can be more than one format.
-* `language`: In IIIF the `language` property always takes an array, whereas in the Web Annotation Data Model it may be a single string.
+* `language`: In IIIF the `language` property always takes an array, whereas in the Web Annotation Data Model it can be a single string.
-* `start`: The `start` property is used on a Manifest to refer to the start Canvas or part of a Canvas and is thus a JSON object, whereas in the Web Annotation Data Model it is used on a TextPositionSelector to give the start offset into the textual content and is thus an integer.
+* `start`: The `start` property is used on a Manifest to refer to the start Canvas or part of a Canvas and thus is a JSON object, whereas in the Web Annotation Data Model it is used on a TextPositionSelector to give the start offset into the textual content and is thus an integer.

 The `rights`, `partOf`, and `items` properties are defined by both in the same way.